Questions About ReNova?

 A. ReNova begins to act quickly and full results are seen in the same time frame that many are just begin to see early results from the Sinclair Method.

 A. ReNova itself is not a discovery, but is instead an evolution, based on many other discoveries combined into a single protocol.
 The effect of the combination proved to be synergistic.
 This led to the ability to recover from Alcohol Use Disorder even while still drinking in many cases, but with in safe limits.

 Q. I know many people go back to rehab several times before they 'get it' how often do people go through ReNova?

 A. Once.
 Because when the skills that make ReNova so effective are mastered, they can be independently used for a lifetime.

 Q. Does ReNova work equally well for men and women and people with different ages or drinking patterns?

 Q. Does ReNova last?

-A. Two year follow up with clients show that ReNova has an enduring effect and clients are still using the skills they gained to control their drinking.
+A. Two year follow up with clients show that ReNova has an enduring effect and clients are still using the skills they gained to remain in recovery.

 Q. Is anyone a good candidate for ReNova?

 A. No. Persons with a diagnosis of Bi-polar Disorder or Schizophrenia should not attempt ReNova.
 ReNova should not be tried by persons with severe heart, liver or kidney disease.
-Persons who have undergone Intestinal Bypass surgery and persons over the age of 45 who begin drinking early in the day have shown a lesser effect from ReNova.
-Persons who tend to become physically violent under the influence of alcohol are not good candidates.
+Persons who have undergone Intestinal Bypass surgery and persons over the age of 45 who begin drinking early in the day have shown a lesser effect from ReNova for alcohol moderation.
+Persons who tend to become physically violent under the influence of alcohol are not good candidates for alcohol moderation.